Get Involved/Issue Reporting

 If you find an issue that's marked as RESOLVED FIXED that seems to describe your issue, do not re-open it or post a new comment in it.
 Issues that look alike often have subtly different root causes that need to be fixed separately.
 Instead, submit a new bug report and mention the one you found that's marked as already fixed.

-Step 6: File a high-quality Bugzilla ticket
+Step 3: Open a high-quality Bugzilla ticket

-It's time to file a new Bugzilla ticket!
+It's time to open a new Bugzilla ticket!
 Click on the "New" text in the top-left corner of the screen.
 You will be presented with a list of products.
 Take your best guess for what product the ticket should belong to, and don't worry if you get it wrong.
 This is what KDE's bug triagers are for!
 Over time you'll get a feel for which products correspond to which issues.

 Summary